 - Treecat Wars: Stephanie and Karl travel to Manticore for an intensive three month long Forestry Service training program.
 Meanwhile, a treecat clan displaced by the fires in Fire Season finds itself running afoul of other clans as it tries to find the means to feed and protect their members.

 The Manticore Ascendant series is set during the same era as the Stephanie Harrington books, before the discovery of the Manticore Wormhole Junction.
 It is a prequel series co-written by Weber with Timothy Zahn and Thomas Pope, which chronicles the early days of the Royal Manticoran Navy as it begins to explore the galaxy outside the Manticore System.

 - A Call to Duty: Travis Long joins the sleepy Royal Manticoran Navy four hundred years before Honor's time — but the galaxy is a dangerous place, and the RMN may begin to encounter more than it can handle.

 - A Call to Arms: Travis Long, now an officer, faces a battle on two fronts — with the universe outside, and with forces in Manticore's own government which want to strip the Navy bare.
 Winning one of those battles will be difficult enough; to win both seems impossible.
 Fortunately, 'impossible' is one word with which Travis Long is not at all acquainted.

-- A Call to Vengeance: Final book forthcoming 2018.
+- A Call to Vengeance: What was to be the final book .

 A number of anthologies have been published.
 Some stories extend on the books, some are stories about individual characters and some are Worldbuilding.
 Multiple authors have contributed to them, most prominently Eric Flint, Timothy Zahn, Jane Lindskold, and John Ringo.